 The historical background of India is never far away from everyday usage.
-"What do you think you're doing?
-Cutting grass?" says a boss to a worker lazing about.
+'What do you think you're doing?
+Cutting grass?' says a boss to a worker lazing about.
 How can cutting grass be equivalent to doing nothing?
 Because grass-cutting was done by servants.
 But this history also promotes correspondences.
-In particular there is a remarkable sharing of linguistic humour between India and Britain.
-Both countries have the same penchant for word-play.
-"Austensibly, it's about Jane" reads a review headline about a critical book on that author.
-"Be Ecofriendly" says a sign in Delhi - but it spells the second word "Ecofriendelhi".
+In particular, there is a remarkable sharing of linguistic humour between India and other parts of the British-influenced English-speaking world.
+In particular, there's a common delight in word-play.
+A review headline about a critical book on Jane Austen begins: 'Austensibly, it's about Jane', with the 'o' of 'ostensibly' spelled 'Au'.
+Be Ecofriendly' says a sign in Delhi - but it spells the second word 'Ecofriendelhi'.

 Indian English is changing.
-Regional dialects of Indian English are increasingly apparent - an inevitable consequence of this huge country's cultural and linguistic diversity.
-There are noticeable differences of accent and dialect, especially between north and south.
+Regional dialects are increasingly apparent - an inevitable consequence of a result of this huge country's cultural and linguistic diversity.
+There are noticeable differences of accent and dialect, especially between north and south, and 'regional' jokes are common - you know the sort of thing - 'there was this man from Kerala...', or some other rural region distant from the joke-teller's location.
 On the ad billboards, and in Bollywood film posters, there are now Hindi slogans written in the roman alphabet.
 You can see change in the newspapers too - in the matrimonial columns, for instance, where families advertise for desirable brides or grooms.
-A generation ago these were full of such terms as "wheatish".
-Today these have largely gone, and we find such criteria as "professionally qualified" instead - a linguistic reflection of an important social change.
+A generation ago these were full of such terms as 'wheatish', describing a type of complexion.
+Today, these have largely gone, and we find such criteria as 'professionally qualified' instead - a linguistic reflection of an important social change.

-Three generations after independence, Indian English is still having trouble distancing itself from the weight of its British English past.
-Many people still think of Indian English as inferior, and see British English as the only "proper" English.
-It is an impression still fostered by the language examining boards that dominate teachers' mindsets.
-At the same time a fresh confidence is plainly emerging among young people, and it is only a matter of time before attitudes change.
+Three generations on after independence, Indian English is still having trouble distancing itself from the weight of its British English past.
+Many people still think of Indian English as inferior, and see British English as the only 'proper' English.
+It is an impression still fostered by the language examining boards which dominate teachers' mindsets.
+At the same time, a fresh confidence is plainly emerging among young people, and it is only a matter of time before attitudes change.
+It's a familiar scenario, for anyone living in Australia and New Zealand.

 It could hardly be otherwise when we consider the way Indian writing is increasingly reflecting indigenous varieties.
-Gone are the days when everyone in a novel, from sahib to servant, spoke standard Page 2>
+Gone are the days when everyone in a novel, from sahib to servant, spoke standard British English.
+The same linguistic diversity is apparent in the films - over a thousand each year - produced by Bollywood and the other growing film studios.